ISSUE NO. 5

 Another Housing Crisis

-Kelly Flanagan is a First Nations artist with lived experience in the Victorian prison system.
-She is an advocate for those women who are still suffering inside the prison.
-Kelly is also using her lived experience to write her first book.
+Kelly Flanagan is a First Nations artist and writer with lived experience of the Victorian prison system.
+She is an advocate for women and social justice, drawing on her experience to challenge systemic harm.
+Kelly is currently writing her first book and is a proud member of Flat Out and the FIGJAM Collective.

 Willy Pleasance